sgfin/adversarial-medicine/README.md

 ## Data

 ### Raw Images
 All of the data used in the project is publically available, as outlined in the paper.
-However, to spare people the pain, I'll provide links to the data folders

-The data is far too large for Github, so I am provided it in the form of dropbox links.
+However, to spare people the pain of all the data munging and organizing, I'll provide links to the already-processed data folders below.
+The data is far too large for Github, so I am provided it in the form of dropbox links:

 [CXR Data](https://www.dropbox.com/sh/w0r19j8fd2d7m33/AAAFPDzux_aWQsFP_a0f498Ta?dl=0)